skeept/dotvim/pack/bundle/opt/nerdtree/.github/ISSUE_TEMPLATE/bug.md

+---
+name: "Bug Report"
+about: "NERDTree is misbehaving?
+Tell us about it."
+labels: bug
+---

 # Attention!
 Please Read!

 Please fill out **ALL the information** below so that the issue can be fully understood.
 Omitting information will delay the resolution of your issue.
 It will be labeled **`Needs More Info`**, and *may* be closed until there is enough information.

-Keep in mind that others may experience the same issue in the future.
-The better your information, the more likely they'll be able to answer they're own question.
+Keep in mind that others may have the same question in the future.
+The better your information, the more likely they'll be able to help themselves.

 After reading, and before submitting your issue, please remove this introductory text.